pvoznenko/front-controller-php-example/README.md

 without using existing solutions.
 Also since I believe main goal of this test task to see how I think and code, in my GitHub I have enough javascript projects but only one PHP.

-I decided to implement Front Controller pattern to encapsulate the typical request/route/dispatch/response cycles.
+I decided to implement Front Controller pattern to encapsulate the typical Request -> Route -> Dispatch -> Response cycles.

 I believe I can call it simple API CRUD micro framework for creating small services on PHP.